DJ White Shadow

-Paul Edward Blair (born September 20, 1978), known by his stage name DJ White Shadow, sometimes written as DJWS, is an American music producer, musician, songwriter and DJ.
-Based in Chicago, Illinois, he is best known as the producer for Lady Gaga's albums, Born This Way and Artpop.
-He also produced and wrote songs with Gaga on the soundtrack for the 2018 film, A Star Is Born.
-Blair has played in numerous cities throughout the United States and has toured as a headliner.
-He has also toured with Lady Gaga internationally.
-He has two kids.
+Paul Edward Blair (born September 20, 1978), known by his stage name DJ White Shadow and sometimes written as DJWS, is an American music producer, musician, songwriter and DJ.
+He served as a producer for Lady Gaga's albums, Born This Way and Artpop.
+Blair also produced and wrote songs with Gaga on the soundtrack for the 2018 film, A Star Is Born.
+He has played in numerous cities throughout the United States and has toured as a headliner.
+Blair has also toured with Lady Gaga internationally.

-In addition to his writing and producing, Blair has released three EPs as part of a Trilogy through DECON Records.
-He was featured in the Anheuser-Busch Pac-Man commercial for Super Bowl XLIX, the song for which he remixed using the original Pac-Man music.
+In addition to his writing and producing, he has released three EPs as part of a Trilogy through DECON Records.
+Blair was featured in the Anheuser-Busch Pac-Man commercial for Super Bowl XLIX, the song for which he remixed using the original Pac-Man music.
 His remixes have appeared in other television commercials including for Beats by Dre.
 Blair won a Grammy Award in 2020 for his work on the A Star Is Born soundtrack.

-Outside of music, Blair is a NFT enthusiast and collector.
+Outside of music, Blair is a Non-fungible token (NFT) enthusiast and collector.
 He has collaborated on NFT projects and also launched his own social token ($DJWS) in 2022.

 Early life and education

-Blair spent his younger years on a farm in Ohio and started collecting records when he was in second grade.
+Paul Edward Blair spent his younger years on a farm in Ohio and started collecting records when he was in second grade.
 His family moved to Detroit, Michigan, when he was in fifth grade and he purchased his first set of turntables at the age of 16.
 Growing up in Detroit, he used to sneak out of his house to go to Techno shows when he was 15 years old.
 Blair learned Japanese when he was younger and attended Western Michigan University where he studied international business.
 His first year at WMU, he entered a Japanese exchange program in order to study abroad.

 Blair was 17 when he held his first residency, playing at the Delta Market while attending college in Takamatsu, Japan.
 He got the residency by asking the owner to play some records one night at the bar.
 The owner invited Blair back to play every Thursday night which turned into his first official residency.
 Despite performing as a DJ earlier in his lifetime, it was in Japan that he started getting paid to perform.